 Departmental work and Outreach:

-- I currently assess the second year Undergraduate Astronomy laboratory sessions as well as general examinations across the University.
+- From October 2019 - March 2020, I assessed the second year Undergraduate Astronomy laboratory scripts as well as invigilating examinations across the University.

 From 2017-2018 I was a Science Interpreter at the National Space Centre.
 My time consisted mostly of science communication, public engagement and blog writing, links to which are below.